ionic-team/native-run/README.md

 # native-run

-Utility for running native binaries on iOS and Android devices and simulators/emulators.
+`native-run` is a cross-platform command-line utility for running native binaries on devices and simulators/emulators.
+It supports deploying both `.apk` and `.ipa` files to Android and iOS devices.

+This tool is used by the Ionic CLI, but it can be used standalone as part of a development or testing pipeline for launching apps.
+It doesn't matter whether the `.apk` or `.ipa` is created with Cordova or native IDEs, `native-run` will be able to deploy it.

 ## Install

+`native-run` is written entirely in TypeScript/NodeJS and it has no native dependencies.
+To install, run:

 ```console
 $ npm install -g native-run